gitLucasMarques/Operational-System/README.md

-# Sistemas Operacionais
+# Operating Systems
-Repositório destinado a documentação e desenvolvimento de projetos da disciplina de Sistemas Operacionais do ICT/UNIFESP 1/2024.
+Repository for documentation and project development in the Operating Systems course at ICT/UNIFESP 1/2024.